Pyruvate dehydrogenase (PDH) subunit E1 beta monoclonal antibody

 Applications: Western blotting

-Species Reactivity: human, bovine, rat and mouse
+Species Reactivity: human, bovine, rat, mouse

 Host Species: mouse

-Isotype: IgG1, k
+Isotype: IgG1, κ

 Clone ID: 17A5E2H8